Skip to main content

 1. How is the budget request for this award mechanism different from other NIH grants?

 Most other NIH grants require you to request an annual budget in either a modular or detailed format.
-For the NIH Director's Pioneer Award application, you are asked to request only the total direct cost five-year budget.
+For the Pioneer Award application, you are asked to request only the total direct cost five-year budget.
 We do not require, and will not accept, budgetary details.

 2. How much can be requested?